Ecological landscape & garden design

 Why Hire Sandbox Studio?

 Sandbox Studio will provide you with design solutions you might not have considered.
-I love to fix awkward, uncomfortable, or unusable spaces and enjoy working past the obvious to envision three-dimensional solutions to problems.
-I enjoy working on challenging sites with steep slopes, tricky grade changes, small yards, and constraints that daunt other designers.
-Hiring me to develop a planting plan or concept plan for your property before spending money on piecemeal projects will prevent you from making expensive mistakes and missing opportunities to make the most of your landscape.
+Hiring me to develop a concept plan for your property before spending money will prevent you from making expensive mistakes and missing opportunities to make the most of your landscape.
 Don't worry if your space feels wrong and you don't know what to do about it, and definitely don't feel embarrassed- I'm here to help!

 • Improve access and views to the outdoors